djcooke/compendium/_potd_171_enemies/wisent.md

     notes:
       - Strength or steel recommended
       - You can use Displacement to get out of the Horroisonous Blast AoE
+  WAR:
+    difficulty: Easy
+    notes:
+      - 'Make sure to interrupt Horroisonous Blast.
+Avoid if you have amnesia enchantment'
 ---